lodino/lodino.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in Data Science at University of California, San Diego.
 I am currently working with Prof. [Babak Salimi](https://bsalimi.github.io/).
 I received my B.Eng. in Information Engineering from Xi'an Jiaotong University, and M.S. in Computer Science from University of California, San Diego.
-My research interest mainly includes fair and explainable ML, causal inference, ML model debugging and data cleaning.
+My research interest mainly includes fair and explainable ML, automated data cleaning, and causal inference.

 ---